PhaserEditor2D/one-day-in-the-beach-demo-button-components/README.md

 # One day in the beach.
-A showcase game project.
+A demo game project.

 This is a demo [Phaser Editor 2D](https://phasereditor2d.com) project to show how to create buttons with different behaviors.
 The behaviors are coded as [User Components](https://help.phasereditor2d.com/v3/scene-editor/user-components.html) so no-coding level designers can create the scenes with the drag-and-drop [Scene Editor](https://help.phasereditor2d.com/v3/scene-editor/index.html).